Words with similar contexts have similar meanings

 • Treat neighbouring context words as positive samples

-• Treat other random words in V as negative samples
+• Treat other random words in the vocabulary (V) as negative samples

 • Train a logistic regression classifier to distinguish these classes